rscDoesMoreTrolling/Discord-Bot/README.md

     "token_bot": "TOKEN"
    }
    ```
-3. Start your bot with `node index.js`
+3. Start your bot

+*Note: Installation may not up-to-date*

 ## License
 Copyright (c) 2021 NekoIceCream